Munich Agreement: Sudeten crisis

 In the meantime, the British government demanded that Beneš request a mediator.
 Not wishing to sever his government's ties with Western Europe, Beneš reluctantly accepted.
-The British appointed Lord Runciman, the former Liberal cabinet minister, who arrived in Prague on 3 August with instructions to persuade Beneš to agree to a plan acceptable to the Sudeten Germans.
+The British appointed Lord Runciman, a former Liberal cabinet minister, who arrived in Prague on 3 August with instructions to persuade Beneš to agree to a plan acceptable to the Sudeten Germans.
 On 20 July, Bonnet told the Czechoslovak ambassador in Paris that while France would declare its support in public to help the Czechoslovak negotiations, it was not prepared to go to war over Sudetenland.
 In August, the German press was full of stories alleging Czechoslovak atrocities against Sudeten Germans, with the intention of forcing the West into putting pressure on the Czechoslovaks to make concessions.
 Hitler hoped that the Czechoslovaks would refuse and that the West would then feel morally justified in leaving the Czechoslovaks to their fate.
 In August, Germany sent 750,000 soldiers along the border of Czechoslovakia, officially as part of army maneuvres.
 On 4 or 5 September, Beneš submitted the Fourth Plan, granting nearly all the demands of the agreement.
-The Sudeten Germans were under instruction from Hitler to avoid a compromise, and the SdP held demonstrations that provoked a police action in Ostrava on 7 September in which two of their parliamentary deputies were arrested.
+The Sudeten Germans were under instruction from Hitler to avoid a compromise, and the SdP held demonstrations that provoked a police action in Ostrava on 7 September, in which two of their parliamentary deputies were arrested.
 The Sudeten Germans used the incident and false allegations of other atrocities as an excuse to break off further negotiations.